yangshun/tech-interview-handbook/contents/algorithms/array.md

 - Sequence with 1 or 2 elements
 - Sequence with repeated elements
 - Duplicated values in the sequence

-## Things to look out for during interviews

-- Clarify if there are duplicate values in the array.
-Would the presence of duplicate values affect the answer?
-Does it make the question simpler or harder?
-- When using an index to iterate through array elements, be careful not to go out of bounds.
-- Be mindful about slicing or concatenating arrays in your code.
-Typically, slicing and concatenating arrays would take O(n) time.
-Use start and end indices to demarcate a subarray/range where possible.

 ## Techniques